Nurse Innovation & Entrepreneurship Northeastern School of Nursing

 In June 2016, the Northeastern School of Nursing hosted its first Nurse Innovation and Entrepreneurship Summit & Hackathon.
 The three-day event attracted hundreds of attendees from around the country.
 Nurses of all disciplines participated in an event unlike anything they had experienced before.

 The resulting outpour of positive feedback made the message clear: Nursing Innovation and Entrepreneurship was much greater than a single event.
 The opportunity for nurses to engage at the forefront of healthcare innovation was essential—and essentially untapped.

-From this, Dean Nancy Hanrahan created an official directive at Northeastern School of Nursing to foster innovation and entrepreneurship.
+From this, Dr. Nancy Hanrahan created an official directive at Northeastern School of Nursing to foster innovation and entrepreneurship.
 She has since launched a lineup of events to engage with nurses at every level of development.